 Divorce is hard—even when you know that it is ultimately the right decision.
 Finalizing a divorce can bring a tremendous sense of relief.
-With, it is not always the end of the road.
+However, it is not always the end of the road.
 You may be wondering: What are my options if my spouse is still taking things out of my house after our divorce is already finalized?
 He or she may be taking your property or even your pets.
 The answer depends on a few different case-specific factors.
 Here, our San Antonio divorce lawyer provides an overview of your options if your ex is trying to take things out of your house after a divorce in Texas.

 Step #1: Make Sure You Understand the Terms of Your Divorce Settlement/Order